A/N: We're done. :)

 Again, he pulls away only enough to meet my gaze with his fiery one.

 "Bella, you were right about Time in the Mist, but you were wrong about something else.
-I didn't feel Time in its normal manner, but I never forgot you."
+I didn't feel Time in its normal manner, but I did not forget you – not for one moment."

 I choke on a sob.